-SIT’s low-residency Master of Arts in International Education program offers working professionals a flexible and customized way to further their careers.
+SIT’s online Master of Arts in International Education program offers working professionals a flexible and customized way to further their careers.
 The program is designed so that individuals working in the field of international education can update their skills and knowledge to keep up with shifting trends in international curricula, program design, and transnational regulations without having to leave their jobs or home communities.

 Coursework provides a comprehensive background in the historical, theoretical, and social foundations of international education programs, and reflective practice gives students the opportunity to apply what they have learned in their courses.
 Students are able to develop the professional competencies they identify as critical to their career.

 The program comprises primarily online coursework.
 During the online portion, students can log in to study and complete assignments at any time.
-This is combined with limited face-to-face interactions as well as some limited residential coursework, reflective practice of a student’s ongoing professional work, and a final capstone paper and presentation, for a total of 35 credits.
+This is combined with limited face-to-face interactions as well as some limited residential coursework, reflective practice of a student’s ongoing professional work, and a final capstone paper and presentation, for a total of 36 credits.